 Who said that gaming can't be educational?
-I led Google's data strategy team for "The Hieroglyphics Initiative" - Ubisoft's widely publicised community engagement project for the launch of Assassin's Creed: Origins.
+I led Google's data strategy team for "The Hieroglyphics Initiative" - Ubisoft's widely publicised community engagement project for the launch of Assassin's Creed: Origins as covered by Polygon, The Guardian & AdWeek.
 This was designed to advance academic research by crowdsourcing community ML annotations and deploying Google's AutoML algorithms to automatically identify & translate hieroglyphs.

-In July 2020, and with the blessing of the Ubisoft team, we launched Fabricius - our longterm extension to the project - in partnership with the Google Arts & Culture team (as covered by the BBC & Wired).
+In July 2020, and with the blessing of the Ubisoft team, we launched Fabricius - our longterm extension to the project - in partnership with the Google Arts & Culture team (as covered by the BBC, Wired & The Guardian).
 Having supported this project long past its launch, I understand the lasting impact this work has had, and continues to exert, in academic circles & classrooms.

 Adidas approached Google with a realisation that the next generation of their users already had a default preference for their competitor.
 To connect with these users, they felt that their analogue product somehow needed to begin innovating for a digital age.

-Over the next 3 years, we helped to refine the technology alongside Google's Jacquard (wearables) team and EA games; finally launching a purchasable product in partnership with FIFA Mobile.
+Over the next 3 years, we helped to refine the technology alongside Adidas, Google ATAP (Advanced Technologies & Projects Skunkworks Team), Google Jacquard (Google's Wearables Team) and EA games; finally launching a purchasable product in partnership with FIFA Mobile.
 As intended, the story was widely picked up by media outlets including Wired UK/US, T3, Hypebeast & The Verge; generating the sales of thousands of products worldwide.

 Back in 2014, every company on the Internet seemed to be appropriating online pet culture; apart from pet brands.
 I led Google's relationship with Mars and AMV BBDO throughout the inception and development of Kitten Kollege; personally advising on Search and Video audience behaviours by applying machine vision to identify relevant annotations with high platform demand but limited supply.